Hand off to a live agent

 Upon triggering the hand-off topic, Power Virtual Agents starts the hand-off to the configured engagement hub and sends over all conversation context to find the next best live agent to ramp them up so they can resume the conversation.

 In some instances, the bot may be unable to determine the intent of a customer's conversation.
-For example, the customer may be asking a specific question for which there is no topic, or there is no matching option within a topic.
+For example, the customer may be asking a specific question for which there's no topic, or no matching option within a topic.

 In other instances, your customers may ask to be handed off to a live agent immediately.
 For example, customers may type "talk to agent" mid-way into a conversation.